G-Core/terraform-provider-gcore/docs/resources/lbmember.md

 ### Read-Only

 - `id` (String) The ID of this resource.
+- `last_updated` (String) Datetime when load balancer member was updated at the last time.
 - `operating_status` (String) Operating status of this member.

 <a id="nestedblock--timeouts"></a>